Contract Analytics Software: Concord

 Centralized contract repository with advanced search capabilities

 The lack of real-time visibility into contract data is a major pain point for organizations.
-In a 2024 survey, 100% of finance and operations leaders highlighted this issue as a significant challenge.
+In Concord’s 2024 survey, 100% of finance and operations leaders highlighted this issue as a significant challenge.

 As Gaia Olcese, Procurement Manager at Satispay, notes: “Better visibility would be amazing.
 We have more than 12,000 contracts, and their data is not sorted.”
 This inability to quickly find and analyze contract data hinders proactive management, creates inefficiencies, and exposes organizations to unnecessary financial risk.